Header Image

 Support events

-We will host a webinar to inform potential applicants about the upcoming call.
-Register now and join us online when we present the thematic and territorial focus of the call as well as main features of small-scale projects.
+On 2 July, we hosted a webinar to inform potential applicants about the upcoming call.
+During the session, we discussed the thematic and territorial focus of the call, outlined the main features of small-scale projects, and answered questions from our participants.

 Other support measures